Machel Waikenda

-Dr. Machel Waikenda (/məˈʃɛl waɪˈkɛndə/ mə-SHEL-_-wy-KEN-də; born 23 April 1981) is a Kenyan politician and the current State House Director of Political Affairs.
+Dr. Machel Waikenda (/məˈʃɛl waɪˈkɛndə/ mə-SHEL-_-wy-KEN-də; born 23 April 1981) is a Kenyan politician and the former State House Director of Political Affairs.
 He was formerly the executive-committee member in charge of youth affairs, sports, and communications in the county government of Kiambu.
 Between April 2012 and August 2013, Waikenda was the communications director for The National Alliance, which through a merger with 13 other mainstream parties formed the Jubilee Party that brought the then sitting president Uhuru Kenyatta to his reelection in 2017.

 Education and early life

 Machel Waikenda was born on 23 April 1981 in Kiambu County and was named 'Machel' in honor of Samora Machel, the former president of Mozambique.
 His father, a banker, worked in Central Bank of Kenya and his mother in the civil service.

 Waikenda grew up in different towns in Kenya.
 He spent much of his time in Taita Taveta, Kilifi, and Kaloleni.
 He completed the last year of his primary school education in Nairobi and sat for his KCPE at St. Mary's School.
 Thereafter, he went to Makini School where he completed his secondary education.

 After graduating from high school, he attended the Santa Fe Community College in Gainesville, Florida where he received his Associate of Arts Degree.
 Thereafter, he Joined the University of Florida for his bachelor's degree in Science in Electrical Engineering.

 Thereafter, Waikenda enrolled in Flight School, Airline Pilot Training in Florida where he received his Commercial Pilots License and a Multi-Engine Rating.
 While training as a pilot, he enrolled in the University of Phoenix where he graduated with a Master of Business Administration (MBA) degree.
 He later pursued his PhD in Business Administration in Finance and Entrepreneurship at the United States International University (USIU) Africa and graduated in 2019.